dimonier/tg2obsidian/README.md

 4. Install compiled [FFMPEG](https://ffmpeg.org/download.html) and add the path to the executable (in Windows — ffmpeg.exe) to the `path` environment variable.
 Go to the folder containing this script and make sure that `ffmpeg.exe` could be started there.
 5. Create your own bot using https://t.me/BotFather
 6. Paste the token received from `@botfather` into the appropriate parameter in `config.py` and change the rest of the parameters in `config.py` as desired.
-7. Add the bot created above to a private Telegram group and make it administrator so it can read messages.
+7. (Optional) Add the bot created above to a private Telegram group and make it administrator so it can read messages.

 ## Usage

-1. Send or forward to the private Telegram group messages that should go to your Obsidian vault.
+1. Send or forward messages that should go to your Obsidian vault to the private Telegram group or directly to your Telegram bot.

 2. Run Bot:
 ```shell.